UbiquityRobotics/ubiquity_buildbot/tutorial_creating_external_customization.md

 1. The image will be built on a new ARM instance of our AWS servers.
 Open a new AWS instance.
 (If you don't know how to do that, fist follow https://github.com/UbiquityRobotics/pi_image2 README).
 2. Once we are able to ssh onto the AWS instance, we can sync our local project files onto the aws server

+        PEM_PATH=~/path_to_pem_file/Name.pem
+        AWS_IP=3.17.133.191
-        rsync -avzhe "ssh -i /PATH_TO_PEM/Name.pem" ~/catkin_ws/src/coolproject/coolproject_image ubuntu@3.129.90.191:pi_image2/
+        rsync -avzhe "ssh -i $PEM_PATH" ~/catkin_ws/src/coolproject/coolproject_image ubuntu@$AWS_IP:~/

-    where `PATH_TO_PEM/Name.pem` is the path local `.pem` file and `3.129.90.191` should be replaced with the randomly generated IP of AWS instance.
+    where `~/path_to_pem_file/Name.pem` is the path local `.pem` file and `AWS_IP` should contain the randomly generated IP of AWS instance.
 3. Now we ssh onto aws machine and clone the pi_image2 code

-        ssh -i /PATH_TO_PEM/Name.pem ubuntu@3.129.90.191
+        ssh -i $PEM_PATH ubuntu@$AWS_IP
         git clone https://github.com/UbiquityRobotics/pi_image2.git

 4. We are now ready to trigger building the image on aws instance with

         cd pi_image2/
-        sudo python3 build_image.py --customization_script_path ../coolproject_image/customize_coolproject_image.py --git_token ADD_YOUR_GIT_TOKEN
+        GIT_TOKEN=ghp_8Jfsdf670978sdaASZFD67asdf9 # insert your presonal git token that has access to invoked repos sudo python3 build_image.py --customization_script_path ../coolproject_image/customize_coolproject_image.py --git_token $GIT_TOKEN

     note here how we pointed the build_image.py to the local customization script with `--customization_script_path` flag.
 Also note that since we are cloning private repos inside our customization script the flag `--git_token` also needs to be added.

-And don't forget to replace `ADD_YOUR_GIT_TOKEN` with a github token that has access to the UbiquityRobotics repos.
+Now the image building process should begin and if everything goes alright, you should have generated image.
+You can rsync it over to your system and test it out.

+**Tip:** Making images takes a lot of time and most likely you'll have to run it multiple times in your debugging process.
+To make the debugging cycle shorter, take a look at [Tips for devs](README.md#tips-for-devs)

+___

+**Next step** would be adding the image generation with the customizations to the buildbot: TODO